-m) Relationship to General Non-Discrimination Policy
+k) Relationship to General Non-Discrimination Policy

-The formal complaint investigation and resolution process outlined above in Section 3 applies only to formal complaints alleging sexual harassment under Title IX, but not to complaints alleging sex discrimination that do not constitute sexual harassment.
+The formal complaint investigation and resolution process outlined above in Sec.
+3(h) applies only to formal complaints alleging sexual harassment under Title IX, but not to complaints alleging sex discrimination that do not constitute sexual harassment.
 Complaints of sex discrimination that do not constitute sexual harassment may be filed with the Title IX Coordinator and will be handled under Chapel Hill Academy's general process for receiving reports of suspected discrimination and harassment, as outlined in Section 2 above.

 Sec.
-4. ACCESS TO POLICY
+4. DISTRIBUTION OF POLICY